Implementing MLOps in the enterprise

 I was not the first to jump on the Machine Learning train, with all the bells and whistles any new technology promises the deception wagon is never too far behind, if not a total wreckage in bubbles bursting and investments disappearing à la volée.
 Yet Machine Learning might be this unicorn that was not promised, yet delivered what we were not expecting for another 10 years - I'm talking for myself here, but Google's co-founder Sergey Brin didn't see it either.

-Most of the tech industry got to adapt and learn quickly how to use, if not tame the new cool kid in the tech town, start-ups started flourishing on every LinkedIn post, every one and their deep pocket VC or ever-trusting aunt has an AI project that will put to rest an entire work sector.
+Most of the tech industry got to adapt and learn quickly how to use, if not tame the new cool kid in the tech town, start-ups started flourishing on every LinkedIn post, every one and their deep pocket VC or ever-supporting aunt has an AI project that will put to rest an entire work sector.

 Yet the challenges that one can face when building a Machine learning centric application are much different from the way a Fortune 500 company implements Machine Learning.
 The term MLOps was coined à la suite of DevOps - or in opposition, depending on how your resume gets rejected when it's missing the magic, empty keywords.